THE LAST LEONARDO

 Prince Phillip, husband of Queen Elizabeth II is after all, quite familiar with James Cadenhead.
 A bit of a rogue fellow thinks Phillip, who is aware of his service during the Cold War with US Military intelligence in Berlin after WWII.
 Cadenhead would become a member of what became known as the ‘Monuments Men’, tracking down the whereabouts of millions of works of art looted by Hitler and the Nazi regime starting in the 1930s, continuing through WWII.
 Since leaving the army Cadenhead had turned his skills as a hunter of objects d’art into a career, roaming the Mediterranean aboard his 80ft sailing yacht The Mariella, searching out hidden or forgotten paintings and other valuable artworks.

 Founded in 1865, Mallett Antiques was one of the oldest names among London art and antique dealers.
-Under the Directorship of David Nickerson since 1967, with his affable personal style and unbelievable enthusiasm for just about everything, ip at the site of David Nickerson approaching.
+Under the Directorship of David Nickerson since 1967, with his affable personal style and unbelievable enthusiasm for just about everything, Mallett became one of the most profitable as well.
+The British Royal Family were known to be avid supporters of Mallet Antiques, having acquired art works, furniture, and other collectables, many added to the Royal Collection.

 “Yes, your Highness, I am confident James’ call will prove to be an extraordinary opportunity for all involved.”
 Nickerson had already decided the details of his conversation with Cadenhead were not to be shared with anyone, including the Royal Family, at least not until he had control of the work.
 After all, a lost work now found, by the Renaissance Master himself, would rank with the century’s greatest discoveries…akin to finding the art world’s Holy Grail!